fadden/CiderPress2/Install.md

  - `ListContents`: simple demo program - [README](Examples/ListContents/README.md)

 The download includes the manual for cp2, `Manual-cp2.md`, formatted for 80 columns for ease of viewing in a terminal window.
+The file is in "markdown" format, which is perfectly readable as a plain text file.

 ## Tested Systems ##